 Asphalt Binder Performance Grading

 Asphalt Binder Performance Grading is a system that classifies asphalt binders based on their properties and how they perform under specific conditions, including how well the binder performs binding in pavement applications.
-The BBR test is utilized in Asphalt Binder Performance Grading to assess the low-temperature stiffness and relaxation characteristics of asphalt binders, ensuring that the pavement does not behave like unbound papers under stress.
+In Asphalt Binder Performance Grading, the BBR test assesses the low-temperature stiffness and relaxation characteristics of asphalt binders, ensuring that the pavement does not behave like unbound papers under stress.

-Asphalt binder grading standards are laid down by AASHTO M 320 or ASTM D6373, outlining the criteria and testing methods for performance grading of asphalt binders, inclusive of tests assisting in bending analysis.
+AASHTO M 320 or ASTM D6373 lay down asphalt binder grading standards, outlining the criteria and testing methods for performance grading, including tests that assist in bending analysis.
 The assessment of asphalt binder performance grading considers factors such as:

 Superpave Specification Logic